kyra-luo/flaskProject/readme.md

 Search function is allow you to search the post body part, but require login.

-### Replies (optional)

-- **Discussions**: This is something really nice to have, as it futher promotes the discussion among the users, if
-- we do get time after implementing above essential functions, this should be considered first to be implemented.

-### Messaging (optional)
+### Messaging (To be implemented)

 - **Direct Messaging**: Users will have the ability to send private messages to others, facilitating direct and
 - personal communication.

-### History (optional)
+### Members (Half finished)

+- **Social with other members**: We have implemented the database schema for this part, but we have not yet finished adding user into a community.

-### Notifications (optional)
+### Notifications (To be implemented)

+- **Get notifications after new comments**: Users will be noti

 ## Project Goals

-This forum aims to create a welcoming and active environment where users can freely share and discuss their interests.
+This forum aims to create a welcoming and active environment where users can freely share and discuss their interests in university.
 Our goal is to implement a user-friendly interface with robust features that support community building and personal interaction.